edap/breaking-two-things-at-once/06-algopaper/README.md

 No colors, just black and white.
 Focus on lines and forms for now.

 - Iteration n.1
 You can draw just lines, circles and boxes.
-To move around, use your the `moveTo` method.
+Have a look at the Pen class.
+You do not have to use it, but you can.

 - Iteration n.2